Jalairs: Etymology

 Yury Zuev proposed that the term Jalair (~ Yyalair) could be the Mongolian version of the Turkic name for the dynastic tribe of the Uyghur Khaganate (758-843): Yaglakar clan ~ yağla er ('anointed sovereign', Turkic ya:ğ il).
 Yaglakar (Ch. 藥羅葛/药罗葛 Yaoluoge) of the Tiele-Uyghur Toquz Oghuz confederacy.

 Some scholars hypothesise that the Jalairs were related to the Xiongnu Empire based in Mongolia (209 BC – 93 AD) and Mongolian speakers.

 Clans

+Contemporary portrait of Mongol Jalayir Sultan Ahmad Jalayir in Baghdad (ruled 1382–1410).
+Khamsah by Khvaju Kirmani (1396), Baghdad.

 According to the early 14th-century work Jami' al-tawarikh by Rashid-al-Din Hamadani,:

 The Jalayir nation consists of ten large divisions, each of which has become a separate and numerous tribe: Jait, Oongaqa’ut, Oyat, Kirkin, Turi, Togra’ut, Kiimsa’ut, Nilqan, Tolanggait, Sungqut.